-Regal REIT now owns a total of eight operating hotels in Hong Kong, with an aggregate of 4,569 guestrooms and suites.
+Being one of the major hotel owners in Hong Kong, Regal REIT owns a total of eight operating hotels, with an aggregate of 4,569 guest rooms and suites.
 The current portfolio of properties comprises a good mixture of full-service type hotels and select-service type hotels in strategic locations, which can cater to different demands from a wide range of business and leisure visitors to Hong Kong.
-The REIT Manager will constantly review the performance of each property and evaluate any potential yield enhancement opportunities.
+The REIT Manager continues to closely review the performance of each property and evaluate any potential yield enhancement opportunities.